Understanding the Organization System

 Always design a thing by considering it in its next larger context—a chair in a room, a room in a house, a house in an environment, an environment in a city plan.”

-To design the various organization systems to align with the overall organization and strategy, you must first make the overall organization system explicit to everyone involved.
+To design the various organizational systems to align with the overall organization and strategy, you must first make the overall organization system explicit to everyone involved.

 Deming, W. E. (1994).
 The new economics: For industry, government, education (2nd ed.).
 Cambridge, MA: Massachusetts Institute of Technology Center for Advanced Engineering Study (MIT CAES).